 - a.
-Rating organizations shall conduct the following business operations: - 1) To calculate "reference risk premium rates" which shall be provided for the members. - 2) To calculate "standard premium rates" which shall be provided for the members. - To collect information and to conduct research and study pertaining to the calculation of premium rates, and to provide members with their results. - 4) To disseminate knowledge concerning insurance premium rates and to promote the awareness and understanding of the public. - 5) To conduct incidental or ancillary activities related to the above business. - b.
+Rating organizations shall conduct the following business operations: - To calculate "reference risk premium rates" which shall be provided for the members. - 2) To calculate "standard premium rates" which shall be provided for the members. - To collect information and to conduct research and study pertaining to the calculation of premium rates, and to provide members with their results. - To disseminate knowledge concerning insurance premium rates and to promote the awareness and understanding of the public. - 5) To conduct incidental or ancillary activities related to the above business. - b.
 The provisions of the Anti-Monopoly Law do not apply, in principle, to the activities designated in this Law.

-Reference Risk Premium Rates and Standard Premium Rates
+4 Reference Risk Premium Rates and Standard Premium Rates

 - Reference risk premium rates and standard premium rates to be calculated by the rating organizations should be reasonable, adequate, and not unfairly discriminatory. - b.
-Once reference risk premium rates and standard premium rates have been calculated by rating organizations, they are required to notify the
+Once reference risk premium rates and standard premium rates have been calculated by rating organizations, they are required to notify the c.

-- Prime Minister.
-Notification is also required when notified rates are altered. - c.
 The Prime Minister should examine the reference risk premium rates and then notify the rating organizations of his/her judgement within 30 days.
 As for standard premium rates, the Prime Minister should notify the Fair Trade Commission of the receipt of these premium rates, and examine them.
 Should the members of the rating organizations or interested persons have a complaint concerning these standard premium rates, objections may be raised within a certain period.